-Their standard 1 year PC warranty is starting to look a bit underwhelming, don't you think so?
+Their standard one year PC warranty is starting to look a bit underwhelming, don't you think so?

 While building your own PC is a rewarding pastime, it does call for time and effort (especially if you're a newbie).
-Someone with zero hardware experience would probably have to set aside 1 to 2 days to shop for his or her PC parts, plus invest another day to put it all together.
+Someone with zero hardware experience would probably have to set aside one to two days to shop for his or her PC parts, plus invest another day to put it all together.